 - This book is printed in a larger typeface that is easier to read than the first edition.

-- Many more new footnotes have been added to provide greater insight and background information relating to the stories.
+- Many more new footnotes were added to provide greater insight and background information.

-- Several existing footnotes were expanded to provide more information.
+- Several existing footnotes have been expanded to provide more information.